Geospatial analysis of toponyms in geotagged social media posts: Data

-We collected from the Twitter API more than \num{395} million geotagged Twitter posts annotated with coordinates within the bounding box of Japan (latitude between \ang{20.43}N and \ang{45.56}N and longitude between \ang{122.93}E and \ang{153.99}E) between 1 February 2012 and 30 September 2018.
-Note that this bounding box also includes all of South and North Korea as well as parts of China and Russia.
-As our aim is to capture an organic interaction between humans and the environment, we exclude from our dataset posts made via the location check-in service Foursquare and those made by automated bots, leaving us with \num{277} million posts.
-The geolocation metadata of each post is aggregated into grid cells defined by the standard grid square system used by the Japanese government's official spatial statistics.
+In addition, the geotags attached to bot-generated posts may not reflect the geospatial behavior of individual users.
+Many non-personal accounts generate geotagged posts for various purposes, not necessarily with commercial or malicious intent; for example, they may be bots that send out weather or traffic alerts~\cite{Guo2014}.
+Most of them are identifiable by the `source' metadata, which indicates the application or device used to make the post.
+Some accounts engage in more active geotag manipulation.
+Zhao and Sui~\cite{Zhao2017} developed a technique to detect manipulated geotags and concluded that such manipulations accounted for \qty{0.22}{\percent} of their sample, with even lower percentages among posts from official Twitter clients for iPhone and Android.

+Based on these considerations, we restricted our dataset to posts originating from official or general-use third-party mobile applications using the source metadata.
+This filtering process excluded \qty{29.87}{\percent} of the collected posts---\qty{20.06}{\percent} from location check-in services and \qty{9.81}{\percent} from other sources.
+A full list of the applications considered for inclusion in the dataset is available in Supporting Information.
+We further excluded posts tagged outside the geographic range of our study but accidentally included in the collected data; this reduces the sample size by an additional \qty{0.46}{\percent}.

+Additionally, we found evidence that some users likely manipulated the geotags of their posts and assigned random geographic coordinates in unnatural rectangular bounding boxes that partly extend over sea areas (see Supporting Information).
+These posts can be characterized by containing a large number of mentions to other accounts, typically seven or more.
+Although not all posts with many mentions are necessarily manipulated, we conservatively excluded all posts with seven or more mentions.
+We confirmed that removing these posts, which account for \qty{0.06}{\percent} of the sample, did not significantly alter any of our findings.

+After these filtering steps, the dataset consists of \num{275750003} posts.
+The geolocation metadata of each post is aggregated into grid cells based on the standard grid square system used in Japan's official spatial statistics.
 Each grid cell spans \ang{;;30} of latitude and \ang{;;45} of longitude, which is approximately a square with a side length of \SI{1}{km}, although the east-west width of a grid cell varies slightly with latitude.
-In total, \num{299214} grid cells contain nonzero number of posts in the dataset.
+In total, \num{293444} grid cells contain a nonzero number of posts in the dataset.

 As of 2019, Japan is divided into 47 prefectures as the first level of administrative division, and \num{1741} municipalities (cities, towns, villages, and twenty-three special wards of Tokyo) as the second level of division.
 In addition, some large cities, referred to as ``designated cities'', have administrative, non-autonomous subdivisions known as wards.
 Prefectures are sometimes grouped into seven to thirteen regions, although regions are not official administrative units, and the name and extent of each region can be ambiguous.